pipoe2h/containers101/lab3-container_registry/README.md

 On your virtual machine run the following command to login.
 The username is *user* followed of your delegate number, i.e. **user1**

 First you will need to know the IP address for the registry.
-Ping **reg.ntnxdemo.local** to get the IP address.
+You can check the registry IP address in the Calm application.
+Look for the Harbor VM to get the IP address.
+Once with the address, the FQDN to use is **harbor.<ip_address>.nip.io**

 ```shell
 docker login <registry_IP>